Ways to Obtain a Green Card Without Getting Married

 Family-Based Green Cards Through Qualifying Relatives

-- F1: Unmarried adult children (21 or older) of U.S. citizens.
+- F1: Unmarried Adult Children (21 or older) of U.S. Citizens.

-- F3: Married children of U.S. citizens (any age).
+- F3: Married Children of U.S. Citizens (any age).
+This category also includes their spouses and minor children (derivatives).

-- F4: Siblings of U.S. citizens (if the citizen is 21 or older).
+- F4: Siblings of U.S. Citizens (if the U.S. citizen is 21 or older).
+This category also includes their spouses and minor children (derivatives).

 VAWA Self-Petitioning